Coronavirus (COVID-19): Policy in Place with Respect to Wills, Estates & Succession Planning

 A basic Will should set out the appointment of executors who will deal with probate and the administration of the estate, appointment of guardians where minor children are involved, any specific gifts, who the remainder of the estate should pass to after debts have been paid, in what shares, and at what age if minor children are involved.
 Provision is often made for substitute beneficiaries in case a beneficiary dies prior to the Will coming into effect.

 To be valid, a Will must be in writing, signed by the individual making it (to evidence an intention to give effect to the Will) in the presence of two independent witnesses, present at the same time as each other when the Will is signed.
 The witnesses should both sign the Will and print their names and addresses.
 The Will should be dated.

 The Law Society of South Australia, as the governing body of the legal profession in SA, has recently issued advice to practitioners in this regard.
 The Society of Trust and Estate Practitioners (STEP) has also issued advice to practitioners as how best to manage the difficulties presented with will signings following the outbreak of COVID-19.
-We have adopted the advice of both the Law Society and STEP, as well as the advice generally provided by the Federal and State government.

 - We can take instructions by telephone, including video call (08 8235 7449) or by email (email@example.com)

 - We can then send quotes for the work, and drafts by email or post.

 - Once the drafts are approved, we can arrange signing, while strictly enforcing social distancing and personal hygiene practices.

 - Wills are required to be executed by the testator in the presence of two adult witnesses.
 We can still ensure the necessary requirements are met by having the two witnesses stand the required distance from the testator signing the Will and each other, but still within sight and presence of each other.
 Each witness can then witness the Will in the same manner.